How to Care for your Down Sleeping Bag, Quilt, and Jacket

 1. Fill your bathtub with warm water and half a cap of Grangers Downwash

 Some people use a clothes dryer with tennis balls to help break the down clumps apart, but do so at your own risk.
 High heat can melt delicate shell materials.
-Even with a dryer, it can take a very long time to dry a sleeping bag.
+Even with a dryer, it can take a very long time to dry a sleeping bag or jacket.
 We recommend drying your down gear items in the sun, or line drying indoors if outside weather doesn't permit sun drying.

 Storage